Équipements haut de gamme

 Paradis des gourmets

-Vues spectaculairesSet on a sunny plateau at 1,750m in the Maurienne Valley, La Toussuire is one of those resorts that quietly gets everything right.
-It sits at the heart of the Les Sybelles ski area - France's fourth largest, linking six villages across 310km of interconnected pistes - yet it keeps a distinctly local, unhurried feel.
+Vues spectaculairesSet on a sunny plateau at 1,750m in France's Maurienne Valley, La Toussuire is the highest gateway into Les Sybelles, one of the largest linked ski areas in the world.
 The resort was built in the 1960s and has grown steadily since, blending a compact, largely pedestrianised centre with newer chalet-style developments on its edges.
-Views stretch across to the Aiguilles d'Arves, the Belledonne massif, and on clear days, Mont Blanc.
-For UK families and groups looking for a proper ski holiday without the crowds or price tags of the big-name resorts, La Toussuire is a smart choice.
+Views from the upper slopes stretch across to the Aiguilles d'Arves, the Belledonne massif, and on clear days, Mont Blanc, and the whole area has a distinctly local, unhurried feel that belies the scale of skiing available.

-Set on a sunny plateau at 1,750m in the Maurienne Valley, La Toussuire is one of those resorts that quietly gets everything right.
-It sits at the heart of the Les Sybelles ski area - France's fourth largest, linking six villages across 310km of interconnected pistes - yet it keeps a distinctly local, unhurried feel.
+Set on a sunny plateau at 1,750m in France's Maurienne Valley, La Toussuire is the highest gateway into Les Sybelles, one of the largest linked ski areas in the world.
 The resort was built in the 1960s and has grown steadily since, blending a compact, largely pedestrianised centre with newer chalet-style developments on its edges.
-Views stretch across to the Aiguilles d'Arves, the Belledonne massif, and on clear days, Mont Blanc.
-For UK families and groups looking for a proper ski holiday without the crowds or price tags of the big-name resorts, La Toussuire is a smart choice.
+Views from the upper slopes stretch across to the Aiguilles d'Arves, the Belledonne massif, and on clear days, Mont Blanc, and the whole area has a distinctly local, unhurried feel that belies the scale of skiing available.

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.